Tom Brady's record against every NFL team

 Brady previously owned a perfect 5-0 record in games against Chicago, all while he played for the New England Patriots.
 His lone loss occurred against a familiar foe in Nick Foles, who beat Brady with the Philadelphia Eagles in Super Bowl LII.

 The Bears are not the only franchise that has struggled to defeat Brady.
 Four other teams are still winless against the six-time Super Bowl champ.
-Of those four, Brady will face two of them — the Minnesota Vikings (0-5 against Brady) and the Atlanta Falcons (0-6) — later in the 2020 regular season.
+Of those four, Brady faces two of them later in the 2020 regular season.
+In Week 13, he improved his record against the Minnesota Vikings to 6-0 and beat the Atlanta Falcons (0-8 against Brady) in Week 15 and Week 17.

 Brady is also 5-0 against the Dallas Cowboys and had gone 4-0 as a Patriot against his new team, Tampa Bay.